jgalvalisi/airflow/ETL-Process/readme.md

 - Docker: Python, Airflow, and Superset are based on images on Docker
 - Python: create the necessary script to run DAGs within Airflow
 - Airflow: set up an ETL process creating three DAGs
-- Superset: connect with Airflow ETL results and display visualizations
+- Superset: connect with the Airflow ETL results and display visualizations

 ### Dataset